“Where I find happiness is not really in getting things, it's about giving. It's about being selfless.”

 Leah aspires to be a physical therapist, a goal sparked by a high school injury and a caring health professional.
 “I want to be a person who believes in people and gives them hope,” Leah says.
 As an admit from high school to the Doctor of Physical Therapy program, SAU is giving Leah the best academic opportunity to achieve her dream.
 “Being an early admit to the DPT program was huge.”
 To broaden her skills, she may add a minor in biology, which she can earn with just one more class.
 At St. Ambrose, it is easy to cater your education to your goals.

-What does SAU give to you?
+What does SAU give you?